MittaAI/mitta-community/cookbooks/visionspeech/README.md

 # Vision to Speech Pipeline
-This pipeline implements a vision to speech agent.
-Use it to describe the scene with spoken words.
+These pipelines implement different vision to speech agents.
+Use them to describe an image scene with spoken words.

-Add the pipeline to [MittaAI](https://mitta.ai) from the `pipelines` page.
-Upload a file to the pipeline from the pipeline detail page.
+Add the pipelines to [MittaAI](https://mitta.ai) from the `pipelines` page.
+Upload a file either pipeline from the pipeline's detail page.

 To listen to the audio file, use the output `uri` in the [callback log](https://mitta.ai/logs).
 If you want to use the URL outside your browser, throw your [MittaAI token](https://mitta.ai/settings) on the end.